vaibhav0xq/fieldsync-ai/README.md

 ## Hackathon Submission

 This project was built for the PowerSync AI Hackathon to demonstrate how AI driven applications can integrate with a local first synchronization engine to build resilient and scalable systems.
-What to do now

-Open README.md in your project.

-Delete everything inside it.

-Paste the content above.

-Save.

-Push to GitHub:

-git add README.md
-git commit -m "Update README"
-git push